 We submitted a report setting out possible solutions to the Federal Department of Finance at the end of September as part of a working group comprising representatives from the Federal Administration.
-Based on this report, the Federal Council says that it wants to decide on the next steps to be taken in the first quarter of 2021.
+The Federal Department of Finance will decide about next steps.
 Projects like these normally take much longer – but we had to move very fast this time.

 What role do policymakers play in the project?

 An important one.
 A project like this can only be a success if policymakers put the necessary overall conditions in place.
 We believe that the existing Epidemics Act provides a solid foundation for establishing a potential public-private partnership.
 The aim is to ensure that society is better prepared for the next pandemic.
 Financial preparations are a key element.
 It is crucial for the project to be able to rely on financial backing from the federal government and the public sector.